 Medicaid helps with medical costs for certain people with limited incomes and resources.
 Ohio Medicaid pays for Medicare premiums for certain people, and pays for Medicare deductibles, co-insurance and co-payments except for prescriptions.
 Medicaid covers long-term care services such as home and community-based "waiver" services and assisted living services and long-term nursing home care.
 It also covers dental and vision services.
 Because you chose or were assigned to only receive Medicaid-covered services from our plan, Medicare will be the primary payer for most services.
 You can choose to receive both your Medicare and Medicaid benefits through Buckeye so all of your services can be coordinated.
-Please see page 30 for more information on how you can make this choice.
+Please see page 33 for more information on how you can make this choice.

-As a Buckeye member, you will continue to receive all medically-necessary Medicaid-covered services at no cost to you except for the prescription drugs that require a co-pay (see page 21).
+As a Buckeye member, you will continue to receive all medically-necessary Medicaid-covered services at no cost to you except for the prescription drugs that require a co-pay (see page 22).

+- Acupuncture-coverage is limited to pain management of migraine headaches and lower back pain

 - Ambulance and ambulette transportation\

 - Assisted living services\

 - · Certified nurse midwife services

 - Certified nurse practitioner services

-- Chiropractic (back) services
+- · Chiropractic (back) services

 - Dental services (including oral surgery\)

 - Diagnostic services (x-ray, lab)\

 - Durable medical equipment and supplies\

 - Emergency services

 - Family planning services and supplies

 - Free-standing birth center services at a free-standing birth center (members can call Member Services to see if there are any qualified, contracted centers in Ohio)

 - Federally Qualified Health Center or Rural Health Clinic services

 - Home health and private duty nursing services\

 - Hospice care (care for terminally ill, e.g., cancer patients)\

 - Inpatient hospital services\

 - Medical supplies\

-- Mental health and substance abuse services\ (contact Member Services at 1-866-549-8289 or TTY 1-800-750-0750 24 hours a day, seven days a week for access to behavioral health crisis services)
+- Mental health and substance abuse services\ (contact Member Services at 1-866-549-8289 or TTY 1-800-750-0750, 8 am to 8 pm, Monday thru Friday, for access to behavioral health crisis services)

-- Nursing facility and long-term care services and supports\

-- Obstetrical (maternity care prenatal and postpartum including at risk pregnancy services) and gynecological services

-- Outpatient hospital services\

-- Physical and occupational therapy\

-- Physical exam required for employment or for participation in job training programs if the exam is not provided free of charge by another source

-- Podiatry (foot) services

-- Prescription drugs (certain drugs not covered by Medicare Part D)

-- Preventative mammogram (breast) and cervical cancer (pap smear) exams

-- Primary care provider services

-- Renal dialysis (kidney disease)

-- Screening and counseling for obesity

-- Services for children with medical handicaps (Title V)

-- Shots (immunizations)

-- Specialist services

-- Speech and hearing services, including hearing aids\

-- Therapy services (physical, occupational and speech)\

-- Vision (optical) services, including eyeglasses (including surgery\)

-- Waiver services\

-- Well-child (Healthchek) exams for children under the age of 21

-- Yearly well adult exams
+- Nursing facility and long-term care services and supports\ - Obstetrical (maternity care prenatal and postpartum including at risk pregnancy services) and gynecological services - Outpatient hospital services\ - Physical and occupational therapy\ - Physical exam required for employment or for participation in job training programs if the exam is not provided free of charge by another source - Podiatry (foot) services - Prescription drugs (certain drugs not covered by Medicare Part D) - Preventative mammogram (breast) and cervical cancer (pap smear) exams - Primary care provider services - Renal dialysis (kidney disease) - Respite services for Supplemental Security Income (SSI) members under the age of 21, as approved by CMS within applicable 1915(b) waiver and as described in OAC rule 5160-26-03 - Screening and counseling for obesity - Services for children with medical handicaps (Title V) - Shots (immunizations) - Specialist services - Speech and hearing services, including hearing aids\ - Therapy services (physical, occupational and speech)\ - Vision (optical) services, including eyeglasses (including surgery\) - Waiver services\ - Well-child (Healthchek) exams for children under the age of 21 - Yearly well adult exams